csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/muskingum_multilink_calibration/muskingum_multilink_calibration.md

     ##  3rd Qu.:2010-11-15 23:15:00   3rd Qu.:8.327e-06
     ##  Max.   :2010-11-20 23:00:00   Max.   :1.701e-02

-So, given that each routing link parameters Alpha and X are subject to constraint that vary depending on 'Length', 'f', 'ManningsN', 'Slope', how do we get a pair (Alpha, X) that globaly respect these constraints?
+So, given that each routing link parameters Alpha and X are subject to constraint that vary depending on ‘Length’, ‘f’, ‘ManningsN’, ‘Slope’, how do we get a pair (Alpha, X) that globaly respect these constraints?
 This is not complex science but complicated enough to get wrong.

-'swift' offers facilities to remove the error prone tedium.
+‘swift’ offers facilities to remove the error prone tedium.
 First, `feasibleMuskingumBounds` lists the extremas of the feasible (Alpha, X) parameter space.

 ``` r
 (akbounds <- swift::feasibleMuskingumBounds(subsim, 1))